sgottlieb/coding_challenge/oo/README.md

 Write a class, in Ruby, that implements a **letter** grading system.
 I.e., 'A+', 'A', 'A-', 'B+', ....

-The constructor if the class should take a String, representing the grade, and the class should fulfill the following requirements.
+The constructor of the class should take a String, representing the grade, and the class should fulfill the following requirements.

   - It should validate the string provided.
   - It should compare properly.